office-for-statistics-regulation/simple-regex-statistics-finder/CONTRIBUTING.md

 ## How to report a bug

 If you find a security vulnerability, do NOT open an issue.
-Email datacampus@ons.gov.uk instead.
+Email regulation@statistics.gov.uk instead.

 When filing an issue, make sure to answer the questions in the Bug template.